eurocontrol-asu/open_alaqs/documents/AUSTAL/AUSTAL.md

 - Replace it with the `austal.settings` file provided with OpenALAQS
 - This ensures proper integration and configuration for OpenALAQS simulations

-The English language files (`AST_en` and `DIA_en`) are already included in the AUSTAL distribution.
-If they are not provided, use the ones from this folder.
+The English language files (`AST_en@latin1.nls` and `DIA_en@latin1.nls`, Latin-1 / ISO-8859-1 encoding) ship in the separate AUSTAL "Sprachpakete DE/EN, UTF-8/ISO-8859-1" language pack download from the same UBA page.
+If they are not already in your AUSTAL installation, use the copies bundled in this folder (`documents/AUSTAL/`).

 ## Configuration Files